-If the pH is Then the soil is
+If the pH is: Then the soil is:

 Below 5.5 Strongly Acid

 5.5-6.0 Moderately Acid

 6.1-7.0 Slightly Acid

 Above 7.0 Alkaline

-Extraction Procedure
+Extraction

-The following extraction procedure uses Universal Extracting Solution (5173PS) to produce a single soil extract which is used in all of the following tests: nitrate nitrogen, ammonia nitrogen, nitrite nitrogen, phosphorus, potassium, calcium, magnesium, sulfate, aluminum, iron, and manganese.
+The following extraction procedure uses Universal Extracting Solution (5173PS) to produce a single soil extract which is used in each of the following tests: nitrate nitrogen, ammonia nitrogen, nitrite nitrogen, phosphorus, potassium, calcium, magnesium, sulfate, aluminum, iron, and manganese.
 The pH, chloride, humus, and plant tissue tests use extraction procedures described in the individual instructions for those tests.

 The Extraction Tubes (0704) are marked at 7 and 14 mL.
 The instructions below assume that a number of tests will be performed with the general soil extract.
-Therefore 14 mL of extracting solution and two level measures of the soil sample are called for in Steps 1 & 2.
-If only a single test is to be performed (e.g., nitrate nitrogen), fill the extraction tube to the 7 mL line (Step 1) and add only one level measure of the soil sample (Step 2).
+Therefore 14 mL of extracting solution and eight level measures of the soil sample are called for in Steps 1 & 2.
+If only a single test is to be performed (e.g., nitrate nitrogen), fill the extraction tube to the 7 mL line (Step 1) and add only four level measures of the soil sample (Step 2).

 - 1. Fill an Extraction Tube (0704) to the 14 mL line with Universal Extracting Solution (5173PS). - 2.
-Use the plastic soil measure (0819) to add two level measures of the soil sample.
-Cap and shake for one minute. - 3.
+Use the 0.5 g spoon (0698) to add eight level measures of the soil sample.
+Cap and shake for one minute. - Note: When adding samples with high concentrations of carbonates to the Universal Extracting Solution (5173), swirl tube to mix for 30 seconds before capping to allow gases to escape. - 3.
 Use a piece of filter paper (0465) and a plastic funnel (0459) to filter the soil suspension into a second extraction tube (0704).
 (Fold the filter paper in half and then in half again to form a cone which is fitted into the funnel.)
 The filtrate in the second extraction tube is the general soil extract for use in the 11 individual test procedures listed previously.